clajiness/qbop/README.md

 4. `OPN_API_KEY:` Your OPNsense API key - https://docs.opnsense.org/development/how-tos/api.html
 5. `OPN_API_SECRET:` Your OPNsense API secret
 6. `OPN_PROTON_ALIAS_NAME:` The firewall alias that you use for ProtonVPN's forwarded port.
 For example, `proton_vpn_forwarded_port`.
-7. `QBIT_SKIP:` Skip qBittorrent.
-Subsequent qBit environment variables are not necessary.
+7. `QBIT_SKIP:` [true/false] Skip qBittorrent.
+If true, subsequent qBit environment variables are not necessary.
 8. `QBIT_ADDR:` The IP address of your qBittorrent app.
 For example, `http://10.1.1.100:8080`.
 9. `QBIT_USER:` Your qBittorrent username
 10. `QBIT_PASS:` Your qBittorrent password